bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 # Alternative Algorithms

-I primarily focussed on naive-bayes as a well documented, popular and well regarded alrogithm but there are many more out there that take different approaches which can suit different problems.
+I primarily focussed on Naive Bayes as a well documented, popular and well regarded algorithm but there are many more out there that take different approaches which can suit different problems.
 I experimented also with Support Vector Machine (SVM).

 The library by Cam Spiers made this as easy as instantiating a different classifier and the rest of my approach still worked.

 The results were quite astounding.
-With the same dataset and testing technique, SVM performed very pooly when compared to Naive Bayes.
+With the same dataset and testing technique, SVM performed very poorly when compared to Naive Bayes.

 I'm not sure if this is partly to do what problems SVM is more suited to solving or whether perhaps it's slow starter and that with an larger training dataset it's accuracy would increase in this test space.
 It's something that could be tested for.